behnamasadi/Mastering_Eigen/5_Dense_Linear_Problems_And_Decompositions.md

 - The rank of a matrix.
 - The determinant of a square matrix.
 - Inverse of an invertible matrix.

+### Forward Elimination
+### Back Substitution
+### Partial Pivoting and Full Pivoting
+- Partial pivoting is about changing the rows of the matrix, effectively changing the order of the equations.
+- Full pivoting also changes the variables order.

 ## Numerical stability in Gaussian Elimination